-A cockatoo eats about one fourth to one half of his or her own body weight, the smaller the cockatoo the larger he or she eats relative to body weight.
-An 800 gram sulphur crested cockatoo will then eat about 200 to 300 grams of food depending on how active the cockatoo is (medium and larger sized cockatoos require about 4 hours of daily outside-cage time).
-The best way to measure this is with a digital scale and portion each food group according to what we mention in the sections above.
-You can measure our Tropical Feast on the Fly mix, about 2.5 cups of mix (for one day) per every 250 grams of weight to keep your cockatoo wholesomely happy!
+A cockatoo eats about one fourth to one half of his or her body weight, the smaller the cockatoo the larger he or she eats relatively to body weight.
+An 800-gram sulfur crested cockatoo will then eat about 200 to 300 grams of food depending on how active the cockatoo is (medium and larger sized cockatoos require about 4 hours of daily outside-cage time).
+The best way to measure this is with a digital scale and portion of each food group according to what we mention in the sections above.
+You can measure our Tropical Feast on the Fly mix, about 2.5 cups of the mix (for one day) per every 250 grams of weight to keep your cockatoo wholesomely happy!

 Bananas are an excellent source of fiber and potassium, especially to prevent your cockatoo from feather picking and other aggression (chickens cannibalize if not given fiber).

 Seeds in many fruits are dangerous (we have a list below), but strawberry seeds are fine.

 There are different types of chemicals and toxins that can seriously harm your beloved bird.
 The first of these are aflatoxins which are present in peanuts.
 This toxin was discovered when 100,000 turkeys were killed by the aflatoxins.
 Remember to avoid peanuts!